 - Janet and John agree that the children will live with Janet when she moves in with Charlie.

 - The Court will still order that Janet should receive a share of the capital assets that have been built up during the marriage, even though John is convinced that it is her fault that the marriage ended.

 - What she receives will be decided following consideration of Janet’s contributions to the marriage.
 In addition, Janet’s ongoing and future contribution in playing a role as the children’s primary carer will also influence what she might get.
-Her relationship with Ray, and cohabitation with him, is unlikely to make any difference.
+Her relationship with Charlie, and cohabitation with him, is unlikely to make any difference.